|

 ·

-· Inform Occupational Medicine of any health conditions might require work restrictions.
+· Inform Occupational Medicine of any health conditions that might require work restrictions.

 · Seek medical attention for occupational illnesses and/or injuries.

-· Ensure that subcontractors present to Occupational Medicine for on-the-job injuries and illnesses.
+· Ensure subcontractors present to Occupational Medicine for on-the-job injuries and illnesses.

-· When applicable, ensure that subcontractors report for medical monitoring as required by their Employee Job Task Analysis (EJTA).
+· When applicable, ensure contract employees report for medical monitoring as required by their Job Task Analysis (JTA).

-· When exposure to blood and/or other potentially infectious material is anticipated, review and approve subcontractors’ Occupational Safety and Health Administration (OSHA) compliant Bloodborne Pathogens Exposure Control Plan before allowing work to commence.
+· When exposure to blood and/or other potentially infectious material is anticipated, review and approve the subcontractors’ Occupational Safety and Health Administration (OSHA)-compliant Bloodborne Pathogens Exposure Control Plan before allowing work to commence.

-· Inform security and those assigned to clean the Occupational Medicine clinic regarding the special hazards in the Occupational Medicine facility.
+· Inform security and those assigned to clean the Occupational Medicine facility about the special hazards within the Clinic.

-· Inform supervisors/SOTRs/sponsors and Occupational Medicine if anyone appears to need medical monitoring, work restriction, or occupational medical assistance.
+· Inform supervisors, technical representatives, or sponsors and Occupational Medicine if anyone appears to need medical monitoring, work restriction, or occupational medical assistance.

 · Ensure that regulatory changes and other information related to hazard issues are provided to Occupational Medicine.